For A Safer Home, Schedule An Annual Chimney Inspection With Lou Curley’s Chimney Service

 Tech loading van with equipment with garage in the background.

-What Is A Chimney Inspection & What Is Its Purpose?
+What Is a Chimney Inspection & What Is Its Purpose?

 The purpose of a chimney inspection is to provide you, the homeowner, with an accurate idea of your chimney’s condition, and alert you to any dangers, damage, or issues that need to be addressed for performance and safety.